The “academic” and the “spontaneous” subject – part 1

-For a few years I’ve been considering the term “academic” in relation to understanding certain art practices.
-The term has had pejorative connotations ever since the reign of the normative art academy was actively discredited or fell by the wayside.
-An art historian friend noted – when I complained to him a few years ago that quite a lot of “critical” artwork today seems academic – that historians themselves are fundamentally academic by definition, in that the historical field, the university itself, arises out of a desire to conserve knowledge, as well as to legitimate.
-There are many notable variations, but I saw his basic point.
-As an artist, I don’t have to spar with any mandate for factual preservation, as historians do even in the context of breaking from a norm.
+For a few years, the term “academic” has cropped up in my thoughts about some current art practices.
+The term “academic” has had pejorative connotations ever since the reign of the normative art academy was discredited or fell by the wayside.
+An art historian friend noted – when I complained to him a few years ago that quite a lot of “critical” artwork today seems academic – that historians themselves are fundamentally academic by definition, in that the historical field, the university itself, arise out of a desire to conserve knowledge, as well as to legitimate.
+There are notable exceptions, and academic work is not art, but I saw his point.
+As an artist, I don’t have to contend with any mandate for factual preservation, as historians do even in the context of breaking from a norm.

-For me, the “critical” art that I define as academic has certain qualities.
-It takes aesthetic modalities that were seen as rupturing earlier normative practices and by dropping these aesthetic modalities into the present, repeats them as empty formulas.
-It’s not the repetition of the formula per se that renders these artworks academic; nor is it solely the fact that these practices are not currently capable of rupture.
-Rupture may not even be a desirable, let alone feasible, operation at this moment.
-What makes the work academic is the hollow rendering into the present of an earlier modality inextricably bound to its time.
+An academic approach takes shape in different ways for different types of art.
+The recent “critical” art practices that I define as academic take aesthetic modalities that were seen as rupturing earlier normative practices and by dropping these aesthetic modalities into the present, repeat them as empty formulas.
+It’s not the repetition of the formula per se that renders these artworks academic; nor is it solely the fact that the ruptures have already taken place.
+What makes the work academic is the hollow rendering into the present of an earlier modality that remains bound to another moment.
 Current art that can be called academic is an empty husk, even if it strives to appear contemporary by attaching timely codes of one sort or another.
 I think this is why contemporary art of the academic mode depends so heavily on the press release and the wall label, or the public explanation.

 This is not to celebrate rupture for rupture’s sake, not spectacle or newness for the frisson they provide.
 PR experts already take care of that.
-But academic “critical” art may be faulted for its paucity of meaningful cultural intervention.
-At the risk of sounding vulgar, I think art should have a “sell by” date.
-That’s not to say it couldn’t be meaningful in the future.
-But at that point, the press release and wall label can legitimately come into play, as well as the history book.
+And rupture may not be the most critical aesthetic methodology at certain moments.
+Instead, academic “critical” art may be faulted for its paucity of meaningful cultural intervention.
+And by intervention I mean even that of the most subtle or indirect kind.

-It may seem odd, but these thoughts arose again in the weeks of thinking about the drama playing out over Edward Snowden’s revelations of the U.S. surveillance state, and the media’s treatment of the event.
+These thoughts arose again in the past weeks of thinking about the drama playing out over Edward Snowden’s revelations of the U.S. surveillance state, and the media’s treatment of the event.
+Cubby-holing political thought blinds one to the expansive political dimensions of representational phenomena.
 The petty personalization in the U.S. of his whistleblower acts and his subsequent stateless suspension, by television, radio, newspapers, some blogs, as well as by the White House and some elected officials, was no surprise.
 It was the creation of profitable entertainment and political deflection at once.
 But I found myself disagreeing with aspects of otherwise crucial and brilliant analyses, such as legal scholar Richard Falk’s on his blog, or even journalist Glenn Greenwald’s.
-The one argument they made repeatedly that I found problematic was one that I think derived from relating to historical precedent in either a scholarly or empirical journalistic manner.
+The one argument they made repeatedly that I found problematic was one that I think derived from relating to historical precedent in either a scholarly or empirically journalistic manner.
 Here is an excerpt of an important Falk post of the other day:

 In significant ways, Snowden is the Virno-esque subject of this moment of Capitalism – the self-precarious subject par excellence.
 Have virtuoso knowledge, will travel.
 But Snowden is displaying more than self-precarity.